shuds13/tab-saver/README.md

 Simple Firefox extension to quickly save a window and it's tabs to reopen at any time.

+If a sub-set of tabs are selected, only those are saved.

 ## How to Install (Temporary Load)